MarcoTz/Recipes/Recipes/BeetrootSalad.md

 * 1 tbsp caraway powder
 * 6 Tbsp olive oil
 * 2 tbsp salt
-* Pepper to taste
+* 1 Tbsp Pepper or to taste
-* Sugar to taste
+* 1 Tbsp Sugar or to taste

 ## Steps